joseph-c100/joseph-c100.github.io/content/info/index.md

     </div>
   </section> -->

-#### Reading

-- The Signal and the Noise - Nate Silver

-#### Working on
+#### Currently working on

-- A film about undersea internet infrastructure
+- An archive about undersea internet infrastructure
 - 'Pre-server' - short sci-fi about lichen computer interfaces, planetary intelligence, and ghosts

-#### Recent work

-- Detailed structural damage map of Gaza Strip for The Economist
-- Visuals for a investigative piece on the Barclay brothers

 I also occasionally write some art criticism on my blog [Generated Worlds](https://generated-worlds.tumblr.com/)